mailingliam02/MultiExit_BNNs/README.md

 # Combining Monte Carlo dropout with Early Exit Ensembling
-This github repo contains the codebase for all experiments for the Independent Project "Combining Monte Carlo dropout with Early Exit Ensembling" (Imperial MSc AI 2022).
+This github repo contains the codebase for all experiments for the Imperial MSc AI Independent Project "Combining Monte Carlo dropout with Early Exit Ensembling".

-Abstract:
-`
-In this report, a novel method to improve uncertainty quantification in convolutional neural networks is tested.
-Monte Carlo dropout is combined with early exit ensembling, and is shown to improve both accuracy and uncertainty quantification across three different models and on Cifar100 and a medical chest x-ray dataset, ChestX-ray 14.
-On average, the expected calibration error was reduced by 50%, 17.7% and 16.7% for the MSDNet, VGG-19 and ResNet-18 on Cifar100 over the best tested methods from the literature.
-For the chest x-ray dataset, the combination models can match the best methods from the literature, while needing 55% fewer FLOPs.
-While the combination is found to outperform alternatives, it requires significant hyperparameter tuning to achieve optimal results.
-Further research is required to determine the best method for finding the best parameters.
-`

 This codebase is largely inspired from the following two sources:
 The primary inspiration from this code base, and the majority of the code for the MSDNet and the distillation loss is adapted from [Distillation-Based Training for Multi-Exit Architectures](https://ieeexplore.ieee.org/document/9009834)